-In Solas, the food offer is red-hot-good; the prawns with chickpeas; the stunning chowder croquette; pork belly with an apple and lime tartare that is worth the trip to Dingle all on its own.
-But Anne and Nicky also get another key element of small plates right: the food arrives in a congregation of plates, pretty much all at the same time after you have begun dinner with excellent Bacus breads and wowee! good olives.
-Small plates are all about sharing, and you need a congregation of tastes and textures, not a procession of flavours.
-Timing, and tastes, all work together in Solas, and the impact is simply stunning: everyone wants to be in this room.
-Nicky’s cooking pays due respect to the Spanish foundations of the small plates – octopus; chorizo and manchego; beetroot with sherry and orange; monkfish with romanesco – but it’s his swerves with the traditions that yield the true gold: a toffee parsnip purée with pork; that magnificent seafood chowder croquette; Dingle gin marinated fennel with tomato and ricotta.
-It’s enlightening also to see how well local foods integrate into the concept of these plates: Bacus breads; West Kerry strip-loin; Maharees potatoes and beetroot; local greens.
-The room itself is simple, energised, and Ann and her crew have that Dingle work ethic that pulls all the magical strands of Solas together.
+In Solas, the food offer is so, so fine: the prawns with chickpeas; the stunning chowder croquette; the pork belly with an apple and lime tartare that is worth the trip to Dingle all on its own.
+But Anne and Nicky also get another key element of small plates service just right: the food arrives in a congregation of plates, pretty much all at the same time after you have begun dinner with local Bacus breads and good olives.
+Small plates are all about sharing, and you need a congregation of tastes and textures, not a procession of courses.
+Timing, and tastes, all work together in Solas, and the impact is simply joyful: this is the room everyone wants to be in when in Dingle.

 More along the Kerry coast

 Sign up for our Megabites Newsletter, a blog which brings you all the latest contemporary news of the best food and food people in Ireland, including all that’s new on the Wild Atlantic Way.